 - Active cancer

 - Ongoing hormonal therapy

 Based on thrombosis risk, patients are classified into low risk, moderate risk, and high risk for VTE.

 - Low-risk patients: Young patients with no risk factors for VTE.
 No need for prophylaxis

-- Moderate-risk patients: With at least 1 risk factors, pharmacological prophylaxis preferred with or without mechanical prophylaxis
+- Moderate-risk patients: With at least 1 risk factor, pharmacological prophylaxis is preferred with or without mechanical prophylaxis

-- High-risk patients: With multiple risk factors, pharmacological prophylaxis preferred with mechanical prophylaxis
+- High-risk patients: With multiple risk factors, pharmacological prophylaxis is preferred with mechanical prophylaxis

 Commonly used pharmacological agents for prophylaxis in medical patients are:

 - Unfractionated heparin (UFH)